AllStarsWC/ALLSTARS/README.md

 ### What happens when World Cup ends?

-Cards remain collectible historical assets.
+Cards remain collectible assets for future matches like EPL, MSL league, etc.

-Rewards end after tournament completion.
+Rewards end after tournament completion for this season.
+Next season, coming soon.
+More players, more vibe!

+Buyback will be available by ALLSTARS via verfication, to trade for next coming NFT season.

 ---